ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical and creative thinking to overcome challenges and achieve the objectives of the room.
 ![image](https://github.com/user-attachments/assets/7230695a-c3f2-43c3-86cb-f785aa1ae58e)
 # [UltraTech](https://github.com/user-attachments/assets/981e87a2-9bdd-4b8f-9a32-7b765bccf77f)
-**Description:** Network Scanning: Using tools like nmap to identify open ports and services on the target system.
+Network Scanning: Using tools like nmap to identify open ports and services on the target system.

 Service Enumeration: Gathering detailed information about the running services to find potential vulnerabilities.